Skip to main content

 Unless you are adamant about using only nutritional supplements, Hers provides an array of treatments that come with a higher degree of evidence that they will work.

 If nutritional supplements are the only approach you’re comfortable with, then Nutrafol is likely the best option you’ll find anywhere, but the treatments from Hers provide greater clarity about reliable effectiveness and safety.
 They’re more affordable as well.
-Some of Hers’ hair loss and hair care products can be found elsewhere, such as the company’s storefront on Amazon, but the best approach is to go directly to Hers and fully explore your options there; Hers’ prescription options won’t be available elsewhere.
+Some of Hers’ hair loss and hair care products can be found elsewhere, such as the company’s storefront on Amazon, but the best approach is to go directly to Hers and fully explore your options there; Hers’ prescription services won’t be available elsewhere.

 Jump to